ZiyadALharbi/Z/README.md

               a coding agent, built from three clean layers
 ```
 > [!WARNING]
-> This warning block is visually highlighted by GitHub.

-> **Pre-alpha.** Being rebuilt from scratch.
-Everything here will change.
+> The project WILL Be REBUILT from scratch.
+Everything here will change to suit the NEW ARCHITECTURE.

 Z is a coding agent split into three independent layers.
 Each layer knows only
 about the one below it, so any piece can be swapped, tested, or reused on its own.